A Unifying View of Linear Function Approximation in Off-Policy RL Through Matrix Splitting and Preconditioning: Introduction

-In off-policy settings, to address the instability of stochastic TD methods with linear function approximation, many variants of TD have been proposed \citep{sutton2008convergent,sutton2009fast,yao2008preconditioned,sutton2016emphatic,ghiassian2020gradient}.
-Under the assumption of linearly independent features, \citep{schoknecht2002optimality} provides sufficient conditions for TD convergence, and \citep{fellows2023target} propose a sufficient condition for TD convergence with general function approximation. \citet{lee2022finite} studies finite-sample behavior of TD from a stochastic linear systems perspective.
-Early results on convergence and instability of TD are found in \citet{bertsekas1996neuro}, while more recent convergence results in OPE scenarios are documented by \citet{dann2014policy}.
+\Cref{pfqi_connection}, uses our results for the convergence of \pfqi, TD, and FQI, along with the close connection between their preconditioners, to reveal PFQI's convergence relationship with TD and FQI, elucidating why the convergence of TD and FQI do not necessarily imply convergence of each other.

-\citep{tsitsiklis1996analysis} and \citep{borkar2000ode} present an ODE-based viewpoint that connects expected TD and stochastic TD, allowing the application of results from \citep{harold1997stochastic,borkar2008stochastic,benveniste2012adaptive}.
-These results establish almost sure convergence of stochastic TD to a fixed-point set, aligning with convergence results for expected TD \citet{dann2014policy}.
+\paragraph{Related work} \citet{bertsekas1996neuro} provided early results on convergence and instability of TD.
+For linearly independent features, \citet{schoknecht2002optimality} provides sufficient conditions for TD convergence. \citet{fellows2023target} propose a sufficient condition for TD convergence with general function approximation. \citet{lee2022finite} studies finite-sample behavior of TD from a stochastic linear systems perspective, while more recent convergence results in OPE scenarios are documented by \citet{dann2014policy}. \citet{tsitsiklis1996analysis}, and \citet{borkar2000ode} present an ODE-based view connecting expected TD and stochastic TD, allowing application of results from \citet{harold1997stochastic,borkar2008stochastic,benveniste2012adaptive}.
+These results establish almost sure convergence of stochastic TD to a fixed-point set, aligning with previous expected TD results \citep{dann2014policy}.